 Why wait on this one?

-In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
-This one, The Last Story of Mina Lee by Nancy Jooyoun Kim, is pretty in keeping with my love of learning about other’s experiences and particuarly about Korean experiences.
-Expected release date: September 1, 2020
+In contrast to Throwback Thursday, I like to use Fridays to look ahead to an upcoming release that I’m excited about!
+Today’s is one somewhat outside my usual, but that I’m curious about: The Arctic Fury by Greer Macalister.
+Expected Release: December 1, 2020